Paver Sealer in Florida

 The second most common cause for failed paver sealer is due to improper application.
 Unlike any of the other markets/cities/states we provide paver cleaning and paver sealing in, Florida has more unexperienced companies offering paver sealing services than any of the others combined.
 In Florida, sealing pavers is one of the few trades or services a company can provide without needing a contractor license.
 So naturally, this industry attracts unskilled and unexperienced startups due to the ease of getting started (Getting a contractor license in the State of Florida can be very difficult).

 Most bad paver sealer jobs start with poor surface preparation.
 Due to the porosity of concrete pavers, dirt and grime can become lodged deep in the pores of the paver.
-If this dirt is not removed prior to sealing, it will prevent the sealer from fully adhering the paver.
+If this dirt is not removed prior to sealing, it will prevent the sealer from fully adhering to the paver.
 We use steam and hot water to throughly clean pavers.
 Most other companies simply use small cold water pressure washers.

 Need your pavers sealed in Florida?